twit96/PharaohsPhury_Phaser3/assets/sources.md

 #### [Inca Tileset: ](https://opengameart.org/content/inca-tileset) Used in 'level.js' for our Level 0 through Level 7 tilemaps.

 #### Sand Tileset: Created by our very own Devyn Garza with photoshop.
 Used in 'level.js' for our Level 8 (Final Boss) tilemap.
+[Devyn Garza ](https://www.linkedin.com/in/devyn-garza-858541160/) created this tileset for our project with [Adobe Photoshop](https://www.photoshop.com/).

 # Tilemaps
 Location: '../assets/tilemaps/'